rifandani/ai-monorepo/apps/hono/README.md

 ## 📝 Notes

 - when running `bun mcp:stream:example:server` with `--oauth` and found error `Error [ERR_MODULE_NOT_FOUND]: Cannot find package 'src' imported from /Users/rizeki.rifandani/Desktop/dev/projects/ai/node_modules/@modelcontextprotocol/sdk/dist/esm/examples/server/demoInMemoryOAuthProvider.js`, you should change the `demoInMemoryOAuthProvider.js` file in the `node_modules` from `import { createOAuthMetadata, mcpAuthRouter } from 'src/server/auth/router.js';` to `import { createOAuthMetadata, mcpAuthRouter } from '../../server/auth/router.js';`.
 After that it still doesn't work when we try to connect through the inspector.
+- check [`@traceloop/node-server-sdk` PR](https://github.com/traceloop/openllmetry-js/pull/606) periodicallly and then continue on from git stash.

 ## 🌎 How to MCP